Kong/terraform-provider-konnect/docs/resources/cloud_gateway_addon.md

 Optional:

-- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations.
-Not Null; must be one of ["us", "eu", "au", "me", "in", "sg"]; Requires replacement if changed.
+- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. possible known values include one of ["us", "eu", "au", "me", "in", "sg"]; Not Null; Requires replacement if changed.
 - `control_plane_id` (String) ID of the control-plane that owns this add-on.
 Not Null; Requires replacement if changed.